 But really, holy crap do these things ever seem safe!
 The FDA says that you could drink 18 cans of Coke Zero a day and still be under the daily allowance of aspartame?!
 Do we recommend this?
 Hell no. I’m not saying you should test the limits of the current body of research to see if you can acquire a previously undiscovered disease, we’re just saying that you probably shouldn’t be freaked out about a Diet Coke or chocolate whey protein shake now and then.

 At this point I ran into an interesting mystery.
 Here it is: why did Coca Cola come out with a second zero calorie drink?

-(Anti-hint: the fluid itself is nearly identical—they both have similar tastes and ingredients.)
+(Anti-hint: they both have very similar tastes and ingredients.)

-- For the most part stick to nutritious sources of sugar.
-Things like fresh/frozen fruit, veggies, milk and honey are all fantastic.
-For us lean ectomorphs looking to build muscle as much as 50% of our diet can be carbs, so we’ve got plenty of room for nutritious sugar, but make sure to get some vegetables and starchy vegetables in there too.
+- Things like fresh/frozen fruit, veggies, milk and honey are all great sources of carbs.
+For us lean ectomorphs looking to build muscle as much as 50% of our diet can be carbs, so we’ve got plenty of room for nutritious sources of sugar.
+Just make sure to get some vegetables and starchy vegetables in there too.